How Much Does a Suspended Ceiling Cost to Install?

 When redecorating, keep the costs of interior painting for different projects in mind.
 The average cost of painting a room, for example, ranges from £180 for a small bedroom to £600 for a large living room.

-You will also have to consider the painting and decorating costs for other fixtures, such as skirting boards, which range from £180 to £350 and windows, which range from £400 to £1500.
+You will also have to consider the painting and decorating costs for other fixtures.
+Some examples are below:

 Wallpapering is yet another high decorating cost, with prices ranging from £180 for a small room to £600 to strip as well as hang the wallpaper, while installing internal cladding costs between £1500 and £2500.